 The Milwaukee area is home to a diverse group of neighborhoods and restaurants.
 In Walker’s Point, you’ll find a bevy of Mexican restaurants.
 The bar scene on Water Street and North Avenue is also home to national chains and local eateries galore.
 And when we zero in on East Side of Milwaukee, the UWM area, we see that it’s no slouch when it comes to food people claim as their favorite either.

 We scoured Yelp and found the best places to eat UW-Milwaukee food on a budget.
-You’ll want to make sure to browse our list of apartments and houses on Milwaukee’s east side so you can live as close as possible to these favored food joints.
+You’ll want to make sure to browse our UWM off-campus housing so you can live as close as possible to these favored food joints.
 Continue reading

 Ian’s in Madison (John Fischer : Flickr)